sematext/docs/docs/integration/elasticsearch-integration.md

 #### Actions to take

-- Review resource usage metrics and system logs to identify any issues contributing to the high percentage of open files
+- Review resource usage metrics and system logs to find any issues contributing to the high percentage of open files
 - Review Elasticsearch cluster configuration settings and consider optimizing resource allocation and file management settings to better handle file usage and prevent excessive file opening

 ### Load average